 University instructors require students to write a critical analysis of a research paper, painting, literary piece, etc. Why is critical thinking an important skill?
 Students in the fields of Science & Arts have to make an expert analysis of previous works because these analyses will prove how well they have mastered a certain profession and use it as a basis to dissect work.
 What is a critical analysis essay?
-EssayPro as legitimate writing service is here to help you answer all the essential academic questions!
+EssayPro as legitimate essay writing service is here to help you answer all the essential academic questions!

 - How to Write a Critical Analysis Essay